The Top 20 Best Movie Wedding Gowns

 It features a streamline silhouette and cowl neckline.
 It's made complete by the lace veil which is the classic 1920s cap style of wedding veils.

 Giselle from Enchanted

-The gown takes the princess gown to the extreme.
-It had big puff sleeves, full princess ballgown with underskirt of ruffles and an over skirt of embroidery.
-It’s a very memorable gown and was used in the films promotion.
+It has big puff sleeves, full princess ballgown with underskirt of ruffles and an over skirt of embroidery.
+It’s a very memorable gown and was used in the film's promotion.